KenOcheltree/ilab-open/Developer.md

 ## Step 4.
 Select a GPU

 1. From the top menu, select Runtime->Change runtime type.
-You now must select one of the GPU options L4 or A100 to run this notebeook.
+You now must select one of the GPU options L4 or A100 to run this notebook.
 The A100 GPU is a good option as it has more memory and runs the InstructLab Jupyter notebook faster.

 <img src="./images/ColabChangeRuntime.png" width=350>